ibm-cloud-architecture/cam-admin-bootcamp/Labs/1-1-CAM_Install.md

 ​	If successful you should see the same screen as show above in step 2

-3. Copy and paste the following 4 commands below, to create the Persistant Volumes.
+3. Copy and paste the following 4 commands below, to create the Persistent Volumes.

 command for **cam-mongo-pv**
 ```